jeju5/management/cs/aws/aws_developer.md

   * Based on Git
   * Tracks and maintains commit history.
   * Data in AWS CodeCommit repositories is encrypted in transit and at rest automatically by default.
+  * You can either connect using HTTPS or SSH
+    * HTTPS: using Git or IAM credentials (IAM recommended)
+    * SSH: Generate SSH Keys (store private in local, upload public in code commit server)

 * AWS CodeBuild
   * compiles and tests your code.
 (CodeCommit -> CodeBuild -> build Docker Image)